Frame - Susie W. Longbolts / Wolbis Slugstone

 Joe rode Breezer No. 1 fast and hard on Mount Tamalpais and in the Rockies in Colorado.
 The Smithsonian borrowed it in March 2012, and it’s still there.
 If you could rent that Breezer No. 1 for a day, you’d feel pretty much what Joe felt, because bumps, rubble, ruts, and loose dirt haven’t changed since 1977.

 It’s mountain bikes that have changed.
 Thru the ‘80s, they were simple: strong frames and forks with big tires, powerful brakes, and low gears.
 They were egalitarian, too.
 Other revolutionary bikes have been classist, sexist, snobby, exclusionary, or for the costumed clique, Euro-fawning road racers.
 The early mountain bikes were developed and refined by racers, but they worked as well for musicians, farmers, bookworms, and slackers.
-People who didn’t ride road bikes rode mountain bikes and had a blast, and the bikes held up.
+People who didn’t ride road bikes rode mountain bikes and had a blast, and the bike held up.

 Mountain bikes remained simple throughout the ‘80s, but formal mountain bike racing began in 1983, and drove physical changes in the bike and attitudes toward riding.
 By 1990, racing had gone international, and manufacturers adopted motocross technology to give their racers an edge on the roughest, fastest downhills, and they were the new standard.
 John Q. Public’s lust for technology was insatiable, and each uptick in bike tech left mountain biking’s flannel shirt, work boots-and-camaraderie roots further behind.